-We will take the mode constructed in activity 1 and use predicted future values for Minnesota (the same subset of physical, biological, chemical, anthropogenic, and geographic covariates used to build the model) to predict the future occurrences of native aquatic species in Minnesota.
+We will take the model constructed in activity 1 and use predicted future values for Minnesota (the same subset of physical, biological, chemical, anthropogenic, and geographic covariates used to build the model) to predict the future occurrences of native aquatic species in Minnesota.
 We will use these predictions to construct two tools for managers and policymakers.
 The first will be a ranking of all of the native aquatic species based on the amount of predicted range shifts (being high, medium, or low).
 The second tool will be a ranking of water bodies in Minnesota based on the amount of predicted change in species (being high, medium, or low).
 These two tools should help inform management strategies and budget decisions in the future.
-We will host a variety of workshops to share these results with interested parties (one focusing on scientists interested in the quantitative tool and others for managers and policymakers).
-The postdoctoral fellow involved in the project will share final results via peer-reviewed publications, presentations at conferences, and through an outreach activity with the Bell Museum of natural history at UMN.
+The project results will be shared with the scientific community via peer-reviewed publications and presentations at scientific conferences (both while the model is being developed and once we have results).
+Sharing the results at conferences will provide a unique opportunity to receive feedback from other scientists working on similar problems or with similar models.
+The peer-reviewed publications will share the final project results with the scientific community via open access publications making the work accessible and repeatable.